brianpbyers/SecretWords/README.md

 All screens navigate to the main landing page (index.html).
 Game Board:  do not move from this screen yet!

 Code Givers: click where prompted, then enter the secret number where prompted.
+Check to ensure the word in the green box matches the word under the secret number.
+If not, refresh the page and enter the number again.

+Once Code Givers say they are ready, go ahead and head to the Game Board.
+Whichever team is selected to start